midleg-vip/roblox-executor-key-checker/README.md

 - Add command-line flags for concurrency, rate limits, or dry-run mode.
 - Add a small GUI/terminal widget (Tkinter or textual) to run checks interactively.

-License

-No license is included.
-Add a `LICENSE` file if you want to define usage terms.

-If you want me to add any of the extensions above (examples, flags, a small Python widget UI), tell me which and I'll implement it.